zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 ### Use Starter Kit

-We provide a general [project template](https://github.com/zouyaoji/vue-cesium-starter) for you, and also a Vite [template](https://github.com/zouyaoji/vue-cesium-vite-starter).
+We provide a general [project template](https://github.com/zouyaoji/vue-cesium-starter) for you, and also a [Vite template](https://github.com/zouyaoji/vue-cesium-vite-starter), and a [Vite electron template](https://github.com/zouyaoji/vue-cesium-electron-vite-starter).

 If you prefer not to use them, please read the following.